kyguy/what-is-new-in-amq-streams/2.3.0/README.md

     Notice the `strimzi.io/rebalance-auto-approval: true` annotation.

 15. Get back to the terminal where you are watching the rebalances.
-    You should see how the rebalance was automatically approved and and moved through the `ProposalReady` stage to `Rebalancing` and finally to `Ready` automatically:
+    You should see how the rebalance was automatically approved and moved through the `ProposalReady` stage to `Rebalancing` and finally to `Ready` automatically:
     ```
     NAME           CLUSTER      PENDINGPROPOSAL   PROPOSALREADY   REBALANCING   READY   NOTREADY
     my-rebalance   my-cluster